Martyn Moore

 Martyn Moore is an English journalist, editor and film-maker.

-He was born in 1961 at Norton-on-Derwent, Yorkshire and started work as a professional photographer in 1982.
+He was born in 1961 at Norton-on-Derwent, near Malton, North Yorkshire and started work as a professional photographer in 1982.
 Moore travelled extensively as a photographer until 1988 when he joined the publishing company Emap as a feature writer for Practical Photography magazine.

 In 1989 he was the PTC Trainee Journalist of the Year.

 In 1991 Moore moved to Bike magazine as editor and was BSME Magazine Editor of the Year in 1992.

 After Bike he started to work his way through Emap specialist magazines to become one of the company's most versatile editors, leading the editorial teams for, in chronological order: